calebkw91/HW1_HoriseonCodeRefractor/README.md

 ## Purpose

-The purpose of this assignment is to refractor a webpage to make it more accessable.
+The purpose of this assignment is to refractor a webpage to make it more accessable and easily read.